pchapin/thumper/README.md

   check (or enhance) the proofs of freedom from runtime error.

 + OpenSSL for Win32.
 Here we mean the precompiled version of OpenSSL for Windows.
 Note that you must use the 32 bit version to match the 32 bit code generation of GNAT GPL 2015.
+The GNAT project files for Thumper assume OpenSSL is installed in C:\lib\OpenSSL-Win32.
+If you install it in a different location you will need to modify src\thumper.gpr accordingly.

 + PostgreSQL 9.4.
 The exact version is not necessarily critical but if you use a different version, or if you install it in a non-standard location, you'll need to modify the